MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile/configure-geofencing.md

 You can then set a value in days before or after the related date for the filter.

-For example, if could enable trigger filters based on start time with last/next days value of one.
+For example, it could enable trigger filters based on start time with last/next days value of one.
 The system now only creates a geofence and triggers events for bookings that start between yesterday and tomorrow.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]